-2017 Company Performance
+2018 Company Performance

 MYR Group is a holding company of specialty electrical construction service providers that was established through the merger of long-standing specialty contractors.
 Through our subsidiaries, we serve the electrical utility infrastructure, commercial and industrial construction markets throughout the United States and western Canada and have the experience and expertise to complete electrical installations of any type and size.
 Our Transmission and Distribution ("T&D") segment provides comprehensive services on electric transmission and distribution networks and substation facilities including design, engineering, procurement, construction, upgrade, maintenance and repair services.
 Our T&D customers include investor-owned utilities, cooperatives, private developers, government-funded utilities, independent power producers, independent transmission companies, industrial facility owners and other contractors.
-Our Commercial and Industrial ("C&I") segment provides electrical contracting services including the design, installation, maintenance and repair of commercial and industrial wiring, installation of traffic networks and the installation of bridge, roadway and tunnel lighting for general contractors, facility owners, local governments and developers.
+Our C&I segment provides electrical contracting services including the design, installation, maintenance and repair of commercial and industrial wiring, installation of traffic networks and the installation of bridge, roadway and tunnel lighting for general contractors, facility owners, local governments and developers throughout the United States and western Canada.